Niko-Dex/nikodex2-frontend/README.md

 ### Setting up Cloudflare Turnstiles

-## Local development
+#### Local development

-For local development, you just need to use testing sitekeys and testing secret keys.
+For local development, you will need to use testing sitekeys and testing secret keys.
 Refer to [Cloudflare Docs](https://developers.cloudflare.com/turnstile/troubleshooting/testing/) to get these keys.

-## Production
+#### Production

-For production, you will need to use a real sitekey and secret key of course.
-Head to Cloudflare and make an account if you haven't already.
+For production, you will need to use a real sitekey and secret key.
+Go to Cloudflare and make an account if you haven't already.

 You should be able to find the Turnstile section in Application security > Turnstile